Bird watching is a popular hobby and a great way to introduce children to science and nature.

 ISBN-13: 978-0763645618

-National Geographic Kids Bird Guide of North America: The Best Birding Book for Kids from National Geographic’s Bird Experts by Jonathan Alderfer
+National Geographic Kids Bird Guide of North America: The Best Birding Book for Kids from National Geographic’s Bird Experts

 It may seem like hype to call yourself the best, but this book really does takes kid-friendly bird guides to a whole new level.
 The book features National Geographic quality photographs and artwork.
 Plus, it wouldn’t be National Geographic with really nice maps of where many of the birds are found (sneak in a geography lesson here?)
 Now add a lot of good tips for identification and easily-digestible facts about the different birds.
 Stir in a few bird-related activities, and you have a fantastic bird guide for kids.